hellonico/niclojure/texten/06_Cloud.md

 ### What did you learn high up there ?

 Wow.
-This is has been a very packed but fun chapter to go along with.
-We have gone all the way from execute commands on remote servers, to build a custom minimal management server infrastructure.
+This is has been a very packed but fun chapter 6 to go along with.
+We have gone all the way from execute powerful commands on remote servers, to build a custom minimal management server infrastructure.

 Then we moved on to more advanced recipes with local VMs set up and management to a full PAAS example.